Unboxed-Software/solana-course/content/solana-nft.md

 The `whitelistMintSettings` allows you to configure whitelist settings.

-- `mode` is where you specific if the whitelist token is burned upon minting.
+- `mode` is where you specify whether the whitelist token is burned upon minting.
-    - The `burnEveryTime: true` setting will be burn the whitelist token upon mint.
+    - The `burnEveryTime: true` setting will burn the whitelist token upon mint.
 Note that the whitelist token must have 0 decimals, otherwise only a partial token will be burned upon minting.
     - The `neverBurn: true` setting allows whitelist token holders to mint as many times as they wish.
 - `mint` is the whitelist token mint address
 - `discountPrice` is an optional discounted price offered to whitelist token holders